qafedev/qafe-platform/README.md

 Further information regarding the QAML documentation and Forms Conversion can be found on our [QAFE Developer Documentation](https://github.com/qafedev/qafedev.github.io/blob/master/README.md "QAFE Developer Documentation")

 ## Licenses
-Information regarding the licenses used in the QAFE Platform can be found on the [Depedencies page](https://github.com/qafedev/qafe-platform/blob/master/dependencies.md "QAFE dependencies") on GitHub.
+Information regarding the licenses used in the QAFE Platform can be found on the [Dependencies page](https://github.com/qafedev/qafe-platform/blob/master/dependencies.md "QAFE dependencies") on GitHub.